BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 After clocking the 17th hour of working on my first YouTube video, I decided to take a step back and began to question its value.

-I want to talk about my thoughts about YouTube and content creation in general, exploring my reasons for doing it in the first place, and why I ultimately settled on blogging.
+I want to talk about my thoughts on YouTube and content creation in general, exploring my reasons for doing it in the first place, and why I ultimately settled on blogging.